 Is the GRE required?

-The Student Personnel in Higher Education master’s program does NOT require a submission of Graduate Records Examination (GRE) scores.
+The UF Student Personnel in Higher Education (SPHE) master’s program does NOT require submission of Graduate Records Examination (GRE) scores.

 What is the cost of attending?

-Outside the application period of November 1-March 1, is there anything I can do ahead of time?
+Outside the application period of November 1 to March 1, is there anything I can do to prepare to apply?

 What all do I need to do to apply?
 How many recommendation letters are necessary?
 Is a writing sample required?
 Where do I send my transcripts?

-All information and instructions about the application process can be found on the How to Apply page.
+All information and application process instructions are on the program’s Application Instructions page.

-If you have a degree from UF, you do not have to order a transcript from the Office of the University Registrar.
-Information about this can be found on the official Graduate Admissions website.
+If you have a degree from UF, you do not have to order a transcript from the UF Office of the University Registrar.
+More information about this is available on the UF Graduate Admissions website.

 When will admission decisions be made?

-The next cohort for the SPHE Online M.Ed. will begin in Fall.
-Applications for admission will be due March 1.
-Because of the holistic review process, applicants are typically notified between April 15 and May 1.
+Cohorts for the SPHE online M.Ed. begin at the start of each Fall semester.
+Applications are due by March 1 before the Fall you wish to start.
+Because of our holistic review process, applicants typically receive a final admissions decision between April 15 and May 1.

 Will any in-person meetings be required?

-While this is a fully online program, we highly encourage students to attend orientation, capstone presentation, and graduation.
-Additionally, we encourage students to attend at least two professional association conferences as well during their 2 years of study.
+While this is a fully online program, we highly encourage students to attend at least two professional association conferences during their two years of study.

 Will I be able to interact with my classmates and the instructor?

-Courses will be dynamic in nature: no “discussion boards only” type classes.
-There will be videos of lectures and discussion boards between students and instructor about the readings and lectures.
+Our courses are dynamic in nature: no “discussion boards only” classes.
+Course content includes lecture recordings and interactive discussion boards focused on the readings and lectures.
 Most courses are asynchronous, meaning you can log on and view whenever works best for your schedule, while some courses have lectures held synchronously.

-Since the classes are online, how will I be able to ask my instructors questions?
+Since the classes are online, how can I ask my instructors questions?

-Instructors will post office hours when they can be reached online or by phone.
-Students will also have the ability to email the instructors questions outside the scheduled office hours via the Canvas website.
+Instructors will post office hours.
+During those hours, they will be available online or by phone.
+Students can also email their instructors questions outside of scheduled office hours via the Canvas website.

 I work at UF/Santa Fe.
-Are courses covered by EEP?
+Does EEP cover courses?

-For more information about the program courses, visit the Program Course Requirements.
+For more information about the program courses, read the program of study downloadable from the program page.

 To view syllabi from previous semesters, visit the College of Education syllabus website.